-Targeting river carp is the last true undertaking an angler can make, if they want to catch a ‘never before’ caught fish.
-Dynamite Baits’ Adam Sharpe explains how to do it successfully..
+Fishing for river carp is the last true undertaking an angler can make, if they want to catch a ‘never before’ caught fish.
+Dynamite’s Adam Sharpe explains how to do it successfully..

-If you are new to targeting river carp and want some further insight into what the best setups are for river carp as well as the best baits for them, read on….
+If you are new to targeting river carp and want some further insight into what the best setups are when fishing for river carp as well as the best baits for running water carp, then read on….

 A thriving quarry